 Alpine meadows, wild misty beaches, temperate rainforest and snow-capped peaks.
 IN Olympic National Park in Washington state in the northwestern United States, three completely different nature experiences come together in one and the same national park.
-Definitely one of America's coolest national parks, and definitely the highlight of our Washington State driving vacation.
+Definitely one of America's coolest national parks, and definitely the highlight of our Washington State road trip.

 The heart of the park is Mount olympus, namesake of the mountain in Greece and one of the largest mountains in the western United States.
 Unlike the peaks in the nearby Cascade Mountains, Mount Olympus is not a volcano, but an ordinary mountain at 2400 meters.
 As the mountain is in the middle of the national park, it is more or less impossible to cross the park other than on foot, so to get around the park you need to drive around the foot of the mountain.
 If you drive the whole lap, it is closer to 50 miles around the national park, far enough to be enough for a week's holiday if you want to hike and experience beaches and mountain peaks.
 However, we did not ride a lap, but started in Ocean shores (where we stayed overnight) and went clockwise towards Port angeles and concluded in Port townsend - a transport distance of "only" 30 miles.
 In order to see the area's most unique places, we spent three whole days in the national park: